locden/Template-LSTK-ArmM3M4/README.md

 ```
 The content of a message includes:
 - Event.
-- Data — if you want to post data along with the event, you need to use a mutable event or allocate memory from the pool before posting.
+- Data — if you want to post data along with the event, you need to use a immutable event or allocate memory from the pool before posting.

 ## 3. Timer
 Because this kernel uses an event-driven model, blocking delays cannot be used.
 Therefore, a non-blocking timer is designed to provide timing functionality without stopping task execution.